 In addition, consider how you may want your sink to be divided into multiple basins.
 Double basins are popular as they provide one side for scrubbing and another for rinsing; but if you rarely do dishes by hand, a single basin might be a better fit.
 Or, if you often find yourself needing to rinse produce or drain pasta when the sink is already full, a model with a third basin might serve you well.

 Today’s faucets come with an array of features that can complement any style while making common kitchen tasks a breeze.
 Think about the tasks you complete most often as you as you look at this important element of any sink, and choose a model that makes those things easier.
 For instance, detachable hose-type faucets can make rinsing vegetables a breeze, and tall gooseneck styles provide extra space to fill your tallest stockpot.
 In addition, don’t forget to consider if you want the finish to blend in or stand out.

 Are you ready to give your kitchen a facelift?
-Our team at KGT Remodeling is ready to bring your vision to life!
+Our team at KGT Builders is ready to bring your vision to life!
 Contact us today to get starting in dreaming, designing and building your perfect cooking space, with a sink that’s just right for you.